The Primary Child in the First Plane

 After the transition process from the toddler environment to the primary environment has been completed, the child will continue their independent educational journey in this new, primary environment.
 By interacting with materials and lessons provided by the guide, children in this environment develop and grow through the practice of processes.
 The child learns to place a value on the work and process of learning.

 As well as learning through sensorial processes, children practice learning through the observation of their peers, and interaction with others.
 As they grow, the materials and lessons they receive grow as well.
 The guide addresses these growths and changes with lessons appropriate to every child’s learning needs.

 The Elder Year (Kindergarten)

 The Elder year, also known as Kindergarten, is an important year for the 5-year-old children in the Primary classroom.
 Naturally, they become leaders of the classroom, taking on responsibilities and developing their social skills as role models to younger students.
-Learn more about the Kindergarten/ Elder year to better understand this important year in your child’s education.

 Learn more about how your child will be experiencing and growing the primary environment.